realworldocaml/book/en/installing-ocaml.md

 that has tab-completion, persistent history and integration with Emacs so that you can run it within your editing environment.

 Remember from earlier that OPAM never installs files directly into your system directories, and this applies to `utop` too.
 You'll find the binary in `~/.opam/4.01.0dev+trunk/bin`.
-However, just typing in `utop` from your shell should just work, due to the `opam config env` step that configures your shell.
-Don't forget to automate this as described earlier, as it makes life much easier when developing OCaml code!
+However, typing in `utop` from your shell should just work, due to the `opam config env` step that configures your shell.
+Don't forget to automate this as described earlier as it makes life much easier when developing OCaml code!

 ### Command Line